faraday-b/OS-Journal/Docs/week2.md

 ### 1. Access Control and Authentication

-- **Implement SSH Key-Pair Authentication:** Disable password-based logins to ensure only the workstation with the private key can access the server.
+- **Implement SSH Hardening:** Modify the SSH configuration to limit authentication attempts and enforce security best practices.
-- **Disable Root Login:** Modify the SSH configuration to prevent direct root access.
+- **Disable Root Login:** Prevent direct root access to the server to reduce the risk of unauthorized administrative entry.
-- **Limit User Privileges:** Audit user groups to ensure the "least privilege" principle is applied.
+- **Create Non-Root User:** Establish a standard user account with `sudo` privileges for daily management tasks.

 ### 2. Network Security and Firewall

-- **Enable UFW (Uncomplicated Firewall):** Set a global "Deny" policy for all incoming traffic.
+- **Enable UFW (Uncomplicated Firewall):** Set a global "Deny" policy for all incoming traffic to minimize the attack surface.
-- **Port Restricting:** Only open the specific custom port required for SSH management.
+- **Port Restricting:** Only open the specific custom port required for SSH management (Port 2222) and standard web traffic.
-- **IP Whitelisting:** Configure the firewall to specifically allow traffic only from the workstation's IP.
+- **IP Management:** Configure the firewall to ensure only authorized traffic can reach sensitive system ports.

 ### 3. Intrusion Prevention and System Integrity

-- **Install and Configure Fail2ban:** Set up automated monitoring of logs to ban brute-force behavior.
+- **Install and Configure Fail2ban:** Set up automated monitoring of logs to identify and ban brute-force behavior at the firewall level.
-- **Enable Unattended Upgrades:** Configure the system to automatically install security patches.
+- **Enable Unattended Upgrades:** Configure the system to automatically install security patches to ensure long-term sustainability.
-- **AppArmor Profile Verification:** Ensure Mandatory Access Control (MAC) profiles are active.
+- **AppArmor Profile Verification:** Ensure Mandatory Access Control (MAC) profiles are active and in "Enforce" mode.

 ### 4. Logging and Auditing

-- **Centralized Log Review:** Establish a schedule for reviewing `auth.log` and `syslog`.
+- **Log Review:** I will establish a schedule for reviewing `/var/log/auth.log` and `/var/log/syslog` to verify SSH access attempts and system health.
-- **System Integrity Checks:** Use tools to verify that system binaries have not been tampered with.
+- **Integrity Verification:** I will utilize **Lynis** as an automated auditing tool to perform integrity checks and provide a hardening index score.

 ---